Our Expert Stylist’s Guide to Grey Hair Care

 Whether you’re embracing the greys or wanting to delay the greys, your new silver locks need specialized care.
-Make sure you choose products designed for the special needs of grey hair.
+That's why our Mela-9™ Complex is designed for the special needs of grey hair.

 Here are my stylist tips to keep your grey hair healthy and happy:

 Only use a gentle shampoo.
 That means no sulfates.

 Sulfates are what give shampoo its suds.
 Look for milder plant-based alternatives that won’t strip your hair.

 Look for conditioners with ingredients that nourish and strengthen your hair strand like:

 ✅ Panthenol and hydrolyzed barley protein: help retain moisture and add strength to the inside of the hair strand.

 ✅ Jojoba oil and shea butter: we use these in our leave-in conditioner Mend to seal and protect your hair’s outer layer (the cuticle) without weighing your hair down.

 ✅ Coconut oil: locks moisture into your strands to smooth and repair damaged hair and split ends.